Duke vs. Colorado Predictions & Picks - Women's NCAA Tournament Second Round

 Duke vs. Colorado Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Monday's contest that pits the Duke Blue Devils (26-6) against the Colorado Buffaloes (24-8) at Cameron Indoor Stadium has a projected final score of 64-58 (based on our computer prediction) in favor of Duke, who is slightly favored in this matchup according to our model.
+Monday's game between the Duke Blue Devils (26-6) and the Colorado Buffaloes (24-8) at Cameron Indoor Stadium has a projected final score of 64-58 based on our computer prediction, with Duke taking home the win.
 Game time is at 9:00 PM on March 20.

-In their most recent game on Saturday, the Blue Devils earned an 89-49 victory against Iona.
+Last time out, the Blue Devils won on Saturday 89-49 over Iona.

 Duke vs. Colorado Game Info